Diffusal

 • One keeper job per pair (not per series)

-• Shared storage — all ETH-USD options use the same price buffer
+• Shared storage — all ETH-USDC options use the same price buffer

 • Guaranteed data — as long as the pair is active, price history exists